Orion

 Distribution: Historis odius is a common and very

-widely distributed species, found from Texas to
+widely distributed species, found from Texas,

-Peru, Bolivia and northern Argentina.
+northern Argentina.

 Historis (Hübner, 1819).
 Butterfliesofamerica.com